 The collective provision is estimated on the basis of historical loss experience for assets with credit characteristics similar to those in the collective pool.
-The historical loss experience is adjusted based on current observable data and events and an assessment of the impact of model risk.
+The historical loss experience is adjusted based on current observable data such as changing economic conditions, the impact of the inherent risk of large concentrated losses within the portfolio, an assessment of the economic cycle and events and an assessment of the impact of model risk.
 The provision also takes into account the impact of large concentrated losses within the portfolio and the economic cycle.